Xavlegbmaofffassssitimiwoamndutroabcwapwaeiippohfffx

-XavlegbmaofffassssitimiwoamndutroabcwapwaeiippohfffX, often abbreviated as Xavleg, is a South African death metal band known for their brutal style and comedic themes involving Internet memes and graphic violence.
+Xavlegbmaofffassssitimiwoamndutroabcwapwaeiippohfffx, often abbreviated as Xavleg (/ˈzæv.lɛg/, ZAV-lehg) and sometimes styled with capitalization of the final "x" in the name, is a South African death metal band known for their brutal style and comedic themes involving Internet memes and graphic violence.

 History

-XavlegbmaofffassssitimiwoamndutroabcwapwaeiippohfffX was formed in 2016 by members of the Durban-based deathcore band Vulvodynia, driven by a shared passion for extreme metal and an interest in blending horror and humour with their music.
+Xavlegbmaofffassssitimiwoamndutroabcwapwaeiippohfffx was formed in 2016 by members of the Durban-based deathcore band Vulvodynia, driven by a shared passion for extreme metal and an interest in blending horror and humour with their music.

 The band released their debut EP, Gore, in 2016.
-In 2018, they followed it up with their debut full-length album, Gore 2.0, and a single, Invoke the Smoke.
-The members of the band are Duncan Bentley, Byron Dunwoody, and Kris Xenopoulos.
+In 2018, they followed it up with their debut full-length album, Gore 2.0, a single, Invoke the Smoke, and a 5-track EP titled Hippopotomonstrosesquippedaliophobia in 2025 The members of the band are Duncan Bentley, Byron Dunwoody, and Kris Xenopoulos.

 Musical style

-XavlegbmaofffassssitimiwoamndutroabcwapwaeiippohfffX plays brutal death metal, particularly slam death metal, an aggressive microgenre of death metal characterized by its heavy, down-tuned sound and breakneck rhythmic patterns.
+Xavlegbmaofffassssitimiwoamndutroabcwapwaeiippohfffx plays brutal death metal, particularly slam death metal, an aggressive microgenre of death metal characterized by its heavy, down-tuned sound and breakneck rhythmic patterns.

 Band name

-XavlegbmaofffassssitimiwoamndutroabcwapwaeiippohfffX's name is a 52-letter abbreviation for "Acidic Vaginal Liquid Explosion Generated by Mass Amounts of Filthy Fecal Fisting and Sadistic Septic Syphilic Sodomy Inside the Infected Maggot Infested Womb of a Molested Nun Dying Under the Roof of a Burning Church While a Priest Watches and Ejaculates in Immense Perverse Pleasure Over His First Fresh Fetus", with an "X" on either side, reminiscent of a 2000's gamertag.
+Xavlegbmaofffassssitimiwoamndutroabcwapwaeiippohfffx's name is a 52-letter abbreviation for "Acidic Vaginal Liquid Explosion Generated by Mass Amounts of Filthy Fecal Fisting and Sadistic Septic Syphilic Sodomy Inside the Infected Maggot Infested Womb of a Molested Nun Dying Under the Roof of a Burning Church While a Priest Watches and Ejaculates in Immense Perverse Pleasure Over His First Fresh Fetus", with an "X" on either side, reminiscent of a 2000's gamertag.
 The extreme name has resulted in the band receiving online attention and becoming an Internet meme.
 On 6 December 2016, the band's logo was nominated the "Completely Unreadable Band Logo of the Week" by news website MetalSucks.